Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: Introduction

 Establishing Idea \ref{radialMotion.idea} rigorously as stated is not easy.
 We will, however, prove that the result holds \textit{at the level of the bulk distribution} of zeros.
 We let

 where $D_{r}$ is the closed disk of radius $r$ centered at the origin.
 Then we have the following result.

 \begin{theorem} [Push-forward Theorem for Repeated Differentiation] Let $P_{0}^{N}$ be a random polynomial with independent coefficients satisfying precise assumptions stated in Section \ref{PNandQN.sec}.
-Let $P_{t}^{N}$ be the $\lfloor Nt\rfloor$-th derivative of $P_{0}^{N}$ for $0\leq t<1,$ and let $\mu_{t}$ be the limiting root distribution of $P_{t}^{N}.$ Assume that $\alpha_{0}$ is continuous and let
+Let $P_{t}^{N}$ be the $\lceil Nt\rceil$-th derivative of $P_{0}^{N}$ for $0\leq t<1,$ and let $\mu_{t}$ be the limiting root distribution of $P_{t}^{N}.$ Assume continuity of the function